 You could use the short story in your personal narrative unit, since Bailar draws from his experiences.
 You could also pair this with a nonfiction reading or interview about the author.
 This story is most suitable for high school students and merits a trigger warning for transphobic slurs directed toward the narrator.

 I chatted with the editor of Fresh Ink, Lamar Giles, on this episode of the YA Cafe Podcast.

-Even though your required reading list might be filled with dead, straight, cis, White men, you can still celebrate diversity and inclusion in your classroom.
-I have a recent blog post about making your classroom a safe space for LGBTQ+ students, and having LBGTQ+ representation in your reading material (year round!) is a great start.
+Even though the required reading list in the united states might be filled with dead, straight, cis, white men, you can still celebrate different people and inclusion in your classroom.
+I have a recent blog post about making your classroom a safe space for LGBTQ+ students, and having LBGTQ+ representation in your reading material (year-round!) is a great start.

-I hope this post helped you find some great short texts by LGBTQ+ authors that you can use in your classroom!
+I hope this post helped you find some great LGBTQ literature that you can use in your classroom!
 Let me know which one you’re most excited to use in the comments!

 Happy teaching 🙂